AlexStory/fluentcli/README.md

 returns wether the given flag was entered by the user.
 Will look at all flag variations for the entered flag. ie `Is("help")` will look for '-h', '-?', or '--help'.

+#### Get(string flagName)
+###### flagName
+The long flag of the argument you want to query.
+Will look at all flag variations for the entered flag. ie `Is("help")` will look for '-h', '-?', or '--help'.

+returns the argument entered after the flag.

 ## Todo
 - Testing, more of it.
 Unit tests, integration tests.
 - Better Docs.
 - Flag types: need to parse more than just booleans.
-Want to parse single values and lists.
+Want to parse ~single values~ and lists.
 - Possibly convert scalar types to take even more load off of users.